 - Follow the on-screen prompts to import the data.

 - If there are any errors with the import, you will be able to view them afterwards.

 - Most import errors can be fixed by editing the CSV file and then re-importing into Kinde.
-Any records that have already been imported and have not been edited, will be ignored.
+Any records that have already been imported, will be ignored.

 Weak passwords are not rejected on importLink to this section